 with an error and has no effect if the configuration values do

-not permit creation of a new SSL context.
+not permit creation of the new TLS context.
 The previous context

-is given and a new context cannot be created, rollback does not
+new context cannot be created, rollback does not occur.
+Instead,

-occur.
-Instead, a warning is generated and SSL is disabled for
+a warning is generated and encryption is disabled for new

 By default, MySQL client programs attempt to establish an